tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 The purpose of each Docker Compose file is:

-* `docker-compose.yml`: main services base configurations; dependencies between base services; environment variables like default superuser, database password, etc.
-* `docker-compose.override.yml`: modifications and configurations strictly for development.
-Like mounting the code directory as a volume.
+* `docker-compose.deploy.build.yml`: build directories and `Dockerfile`s, for deployment (the building process for development has a little difference).
+* `docker-compose.deploy.command.yml`: command overrides for images only during deployment.
+Initially only for the main Traefik proxy, making it run in a Docker Swarm mode cluster.
+* `docker-compose.deploy.images.yml`: image names to be created, with environment variables for the specific tag.
+* `docker-compose.deploy.labels.yml`: labels for deployment, the configurations to make the internal Traefik proxy serve some services on specific URLs, some with basic HTTP auth, etc. Also labels used in the internal Traefik proxy container to make it talk to the public Traefik proxy (outside of this stack) and make it send requests for this domain, generate HTTPS certificates, etc.
+* `docker-compose.deploy.networks.yml`: networks that have to be used and shared by containers that need to be able to talk to the public Traefik proxy (when a service requires a domain for itself).
+* `docker-compose.deploy.volumes-placement.yml`: volume declarations, volumes used by stateful services (as databases) and volume placement constraints, to make those services always run on the node that has their volumes, even after stack updates.
+* `docker-compose.dev.build.yml`: build directories and `Dockerfile`s, for local development, sets a built-time argument that then is used in the `Dockerfile`s to install and configure helper tools exclusively for development.
+* `docker-compose.dev.command.yml`: command overrides for local development.
+To tell the internal Traefik proxy to work with a local Docker in the host instead of a Docker Swarm mode cluster.
+And (commented out but ready to be used) overrides to make the containers run an infinite loop while keeping alive to be able to run the development server manually or do any other interactive work.
+* `docker-compose.dev.env.yml`: development environment variable overrides.
+* `docker-compose.dev.labels.yml`: local development labels, to be used by the local development Traefik proxy.
+They have to be declared in a different place than for deployment.
+* `docker-compose.dev.networks.yml`: local development networks, to enable interactively talking to the backend.
+* `docker-compose.dev.ports.yml`: local development port mappings.
+* `docker-compose.dev.volumes.yml`: local development mounted volumes, mainly to map the development code directory inside the container, for fast development without needing to re-build the images.
-* `docker-compose.admin.yml`: additional services for administration or utilities with their configurations, like PGAdmin and Swagger, that are not needed during testing and use external images (don't need to be built or create images).
+* `docker-compose.shared.admin.yml`: additional services for administration or utilities with their configurations, like PGAdmin and Swagger, that are not needed during testing and use external images (don't need to be built or create images).
-* `docker-compose.build.yml`: build directories and Dockerfiles.
-* `docker-compose.deploy.yml`: Docker Swarm mode cluster deployment configurations.
-Includes volumes, node constraints, Traefik labels for path based proxy forwarding, TLS (HTTPS) certificate generation with Traefik and Let's encrypt, Docker network configurations for Traefik internal proxy and public proxy, production specific environment variables, production specific Traefik internal proxy configurations.
-* `docker-compose.images.yml`: image names to be created, with environment variables for the specific tag.
+* `docker-compose.shared.base-images.yml`: base Docker images used without modification for shared services, as databases.
+Used in deployment, development, testing, etc.
+* `docker-compose.shared.depends.yml`: dependencies between main services with `depends_on`, used in deployment, development, testing, etc.
+* `docker-compose.shared.env.yml`: environment variables used by services, as database passwords, secret keys, etc.
 * `docker-compose.test.yml`: specific additional container to be used only during testing, mainly the container that tests the backend and the APIs.

 ## URLs